Located in Fiordland National Park and Hollyford Valley area in the Fiordland region

 - some sections of the track are rough and muddy and not well defined - orange markers will guide the way

-- there are a number of three-wire bridges on the Demon Trail section
+- there are several three-wire bridges on the Demon Trail section

 Cross the swing bridge over Humboldt Creek and follow the old road to the start of the track, which initially sidles along bluffs, with swampland to the left.
 Sections of raised boardwalk cross areas prone to flooding.

-Where Swamp Creek joins the Hollyford River/Whakatipu Kā Tuka, the track follows the river bank, with occasional views of the Darran Mountains.
+Swamp Creek has a bridge over the waterway.
+However, there is a dry flood channel that can be impassable during or after heavy rain.
+Where Swamp Creek joins the Hollyford River/Whakatipu Kā Tuka, the track follows the riverbank, with occasional views of the Darran Mountains.

 At Hidden Falls Creek the track passes Sunshine Hut (private hut) then continues upstream to a swingbridge.

-Hidden Falls Hut (12 bunks) is about 15 minutes on from here.
+Hidden Falls Hut is about 15 minutes from here.